wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 ##Testing Your Setup

 Let's start by checking that your Python and Django installations are correct for this tutorial.
-To do this, open a new terminal window and issue the following command, which tells you what Python version you have:
+To do this, open a new terminal window and issue the following command, which tells you what Python version you have.

 {lang="text",linenos=off}
 	$ python --version

 The response should be something like `2.7.11` or `3.5.1`, but any 2.7.5+ or 3.4+ versions of Python should work fine.
 If you need to upgrade or install Python go to the chapter on [setting up your system](#chapter-system-setup).